Merovex/verku/README.md

         └── 01_Chapter
             └──01_Welcome.tex

-The <tt>_bookmaker.yml</tt> file holds the project's metadata.
+The <tt>_verku.yml</tt> file holds the project's metadata.
 Update the relevant fields.

 Now it's time to write your e-book.
 All your book content will be placed on the text directory.
-Bookmaker requires you to separate your book into chapters.
+Verku requires you to separate your book into chapters.
 A chapter is nothing but a directory that holds lots of text files.
 The e-book will be generated using every folder/file alphabetically.
 So be sure to use a sequential numbering as the name.
 Here's a sample:

   * text
     * 01_Introduction